martinsoenen/g4-cours-angular/README.md

 For obvious security reasons, it is not recommended to use these ports for a production environment.

 To access Composer, you must enter the PHP container : `docker-compose exec php bash`.
 You will then be able to do your Composer commands.
+To access Node or NPM, you must enter the Angular container : `docker-compose exec angular bash`.
+You will then be able to do your Node commands.

 Be careful, the IP address of the database is the name of the container.
 The address to indicate in the configuration files of your framework/CMS is therefore : `mysql`.